 Speaking of accuracy, the next success metric is an obvious one—locating groundwater.
 No one wants to spend the time and money it takes to do a groundwater exploration project and not find water.
 The accuracy of the location is essential as well.
 As you’ll see below, each survey type interprets data differently.
 Some interpretations are more accurate than others.
 As you’ll see—successful groundwater exploration isn’t just about locating groundwater.
 Furthermore, accurately discerning the salinity of the groundwater is essential—especially if you’re looking for potable water.

-Although location is critical, our experience shows us that volume can be the most important metric.
-Volume can affect the previous metrics of success.
+Although location is critical, our experience shows us that abundance can be the most important metric.
 If you’re looking for groundwater, you’re most likely looking to use that water source for a long time.
-If so, you’ll want to tap into a volume of water like an aquifer and not a small water-filled void.
-Knowing the volume of water beneath the surface before you drill informs drilling locations and cuts down on the costs of drilling unnecessary holes.
+If so, you’ll want to tap into a substantial aquifer and not a small water-filled void.
+Knowing the distribution of a potential aquifer informs drilling locations and cuts down on the costs of drilling unnecessary holes.

 Which survey type fulfills all three metrics?